sustrik/libdill/README.md

-Under construction.
+C-idiomatic API for libmill.
+An experiment.
 Do not use.